The Zodiac Crimes

 "The Zodiac Crimes" is the 71st episode of the Batman television series.
 It first aired on ABC January 11, 1967 in its second season and repeated on June 14 the same year.
-The first of a three-part story, it was dubbed a "Batman special", simultaneously celebrating the show's one-year anniversary and helping to open ABC's "second season".
-It featured both Cesar Romero as The Joker and Burgess Meredith as The Penguin (dubbed as an "Extra Special Guest Villain").
+The first of a three-part special, it was dubbed a "Batman special", simultaneously celebrating the show's first anniversary and helping to open ABC's "second season".
+It featured both Cesar Romero as The Joker and Burgess Meredith as Penguin (dubbed as an "Extra Special Guest Villain").

 Plot synopsis

 The Joker pays a visit to Commissioner James Gordon's office at Police HQ and swipes a rare art map.
 Alerted, Batman and Robin deduce that he is plotting to commit twelve crimes based loosely on astrological signs of the zodiac and that he committed the first Zodiac Crime already by stealing the rare art map, whose initials stand for the sign of the Ram (Aries).
 Meanwhile, back at his hideout Joker clues the recently arrived (rather, packaged and shipped) Penguin into his astrological plan.
 He then gives a false clue to Batman and Robin to the effect that "Taurus the Bull is next on my show", and "You'll be singing a song of woe!"
 Batman and Robin deduce that Joker was telling them a lot of bull, believing that Joker's true objective involves kidnapping a famous brother-and-sister singing duo named the Twins (Gemini), who sing a song of woe, and they rush to their aid.
 Unknown to them, the singing duet have already been replaced by Joker's aides, while the Penguin is waiting in the wings to ensnare Batman and Robin.